hackreduce/storm-hackathon/source/cluster/index.markdown

 ## Riak Nodes

-Riak is available on the following nodes on port:
+[Riak](http://basho.com/riak) is available on the following nodes on port:

 * cluster-7-slave-(00,02,03,06).sl.hackreduce.net:8098

+## Redis Node

+[Redi](http://redis.io)s is available on its default port on :

+* cluster-7-slave-26.sl.hackreduce.net

 ## MySQL